 1 jalapeno, thinly sliced

-- Top soup bowls off with thinly sliced jalapeños, sesame seeds, green onions and cooked chicken.
+- Garnish and serve: Top soup bowls off with thinly sliced jalapeños, green onions, sesame seeds and cooked chicken.